Vegan Sweet Potato PancakesThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 You can customize this vegan sweet potato pancakes recipe in so many different ways!
 Here are a few of our favorites:

 - Vegan, Gluten Free Sweet Potato Pancakes: Swap the flour with a gluten-free all-purpose flour blend.
 My favorite is Bob’s Red Mill 1:1 Gluten Free Baking Flour for its gluten-like taste and texture.
-You can also use gluten free oat flour or buckwheat flour, but you may end up with a slightly denser pancake.
+You can also use gluten free oat flour to make oat flour pancakes, or buckwheat flour, but you may end up with a slightly denser pancake.

 - Vegan Sweet Potato Protein Pancakes: Add one scoop of vanilla vegan protein powder to the batter before blending.